 As a leading CRO, BOC Sciences has been supporting customers at the forefront of drug conjugation.
-Peptide-drug conjugates (PDCs) are an emerging promising class of targeted therapeutics.
-We provide peptide-drug conjugation services to meet your unique project needs.
-Our scientific team will work with you to create a scope of work to complete the project on time and within specifications.
+Peptide-drug conjugate (PDC) is an emerging promising class of targeted therapeutics.
+We offer peptide drug conjugation services to accelerate your peptide drug development.
+Our scientific team has expertise in peptide conjugation chemistry and is capable of meeting your unique project needs.

 Find out more with Drug Conjugation Services.